cdbrown0702/cs326-final-team-rho/docs/milestone3.md

 ## Documentation for Database

 Datatype: Report
 {
-  + id: <ObjectId1>,
+  + uid: <ObjectId1>, // id of the user who submitted
-  + category: String, // color that shows urgency of event
+  + rid: <ObjectId2>, // id of the report
   + title: String, // basic description of event
+  + category: String, // color that shows urgency of event (corresponds to a category)
+  + date: String, // date of the event
+  + location: Float Array[] // latitude and longitude (in [lng,lat] format) of event which can be displayed on the map
   + description: String, // more detailed description of event with further info
-  + imageURL: String, // URL linking to image of event that can be displayed in the feed
-  + location: String // latitude and longitude of event which can be displayed on the map
 }

+Datetype: User
+{
+  + uid: <ObjectId1>, // id of the user
+  + user: String, // username of the user
+  + pwd: String, // password of the user
+}

 ## Division of Labor

+- Connor: Fixed up issues from previous milestone, rewrote server in Express for easier database implementation, added authentication
+- James: Fixed issues in listview, finished connecting Update/Delete endpoints, database implementation
+- Nitant: Database implementation, endpoint work

+## Heroku link

+Link: